Joaquín Marcó Figueroa: Biography

-Joaquín Marcó was born in 1892 to a Spanish father who worked as a merchant, Joaquín Marcó Anaut and an Argentinian woman named Lorina Elvira Figueroa.
-He studied his elementary and high school years in the School of German Fathers and the "José A. Carvajal" public school, both in the capital of Atacama.
-For his undergraduate studies, he went to the distinguished Universidad de Chile, where he graduated as a Civil Engineer in 1917.
-The title of his thesis was "Irrigación de la Rinconada de Chena".
+Joaquín Marcó was born in Copiapó in 1892 to a Spanish father who worked as a merchant, Joaquín Marcó Anaut, and an Argentinian mother, Lorina Elvira Figueroa.

+He studied his elementary and high school years in the School of German Fathers and the "José A. Carvajal" public school, both in Copiapó.

+For his undergraduate studies, he went to the University of Chile in Santiago, where he graduated as a civil engineer in 1917.
+The title of his thesis was Irrigación de la Rinconada de Chena.
 He participated in the execution of the electrification project between Santiago and Valparaíso.